Growing Binary Trees: Introduction

 \section{Introduction}

 The combinatorial modeling of tree evolution serves as a fundamental framework for understanding the growth of discrete structures, bridging the gap between local recursive rules and global structural properties.
 Historically, a significant portion of the literature has been dedicated to labeled increasing trees, where nodes are integrated into a hierarchy according to specific temporal constraints.
 Early studies, such as the seminal work of Meir and Moon on recursive trees~\cite{MM78}, focused on the typical shape of structures generated by sequential addition.
-This field was later formalized within the framework of analytic combinatorics by Bergeron, Flajolet, and Salvy~\cite{BFS92}, who characterized a wide range of increasing tree families (such as recursive trees, plane-oriented recursive trees, and binary increasing trees) through symbolic functional equations and differential equations.
+The analysis of functional equations for trees was formalized within the framework of species theory by Bergeron \emph{et al.}~\cite{BLL88} and the references therein.
+Later the combinatorics of increasing trees has been extensively studied in the paper~\cite{BFS92}.
+Those structures comprise for example recursive trees, plane-oriented recursive trees, or binary increasing trees and have been studied through the lens of symbolic functional equations and differential equations.
 More recently, this research has been extended to include more complex labeling rules and structural synchronizations, notably through the study of increasing Schröder trees and strict monotonic trees~\cite{BGN19,BGMN22}.
 These models are particularly relevant in phylogenetics, where node labels encode the chronology of evolutionary branching, and exhibit deep connections to random graphs, such as the one-to-one correspondence between certain increasing Schröder trees and classical labeled graphs~\cite{BGN22}.